nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Option 1:**
 By default, MedBook will always read `medbook.json` located in `[HOME_DIRECTORY of MedBook.jar]/data/`.
-Just move your data to `HOME_DIRECTORY of MedBook.jar/data/` in your new device if you wish to import them.
+Just move your data to `[HOME_DIRECTORY of MedBook.jar]/data/` in your new device if you wish to import them.

 **Option 2 (with encryption):**
 By default, MedBook will always encrypt your data to `password.enc` in `[HOME_DIRECTORY of MedBook.jar]/data/` for security reason.
-You can move `password.enc` to `HOME_DIRECTORY of MedBook.jar/data/` in your new device and MedBook will ask for your password upon launching.
+You can move `password.enc` to `[HOME_DIRECTORY of MedBook.jar]/data/` in your new device and MedBook will ask for your password upon launching.

 </div>